Cosmosec/CosmoDeepLearningGrasper/README.md

 - Robotiq 85 Gripper

 ## Steps to Run the Programs
-This section includes steps to run all the required programs
+This section includes steps to run all the required programs along with their respective commands in sequence.
+It also includes steps to run object detection through darknet_ros and filter out all point cloud data except the object that was chosen using the provided commands.
+There are specific instructions to execute the Aubo Driver and pick and place the object.

+Along with this, it provides a detailed explanation of the inner workings of various sect